mmakaay/esphome-xiaomi_bslamp2/doc/flashing.md

 <img src="images/10_stripped_dupont_wires.jpg" width="200">

 Solder the wires to the `RX`, `TX`, `GND` and `GPIO0` debug pads.
+Beware not to use too much solder on the GPIO0 pad, because that might flow onto the pad that is right next to it, permanently putting the device in flash mode as a result.

 *Note: The board has a debug pad that exposes 3.3V.
 Do not use this pad to power the board from your serial adapter.
 Always power the lamp using its own power supply.*